The 200 Greatest Songs By 21st Century Women+ (180-161)

 Sara Bareilles, "Love Song" (2007)

 Spoiler alert: "Love Song," Sara Bareilles' 2007 breakthrough single, was never about a person.
 Rather, "Love Song" was simply Bareilles' poppy response to a label (not to mention the music industry at large) that kept asking for a radio-friendly love song to kick off her music career.
 Frustrated by the creative confinement, Bareilles put pen to paper (and soulful voice to cheerful ivory keys) to create her own kind of "Love Song," one where she reminds the naysayers to let her write what she wants, sing what she wants and be who she wants.
-Spoiler alert (again): Bareilles' heart-on-her-sleeve song won over the label and the radio charts. —Joni Deustch (WFAE)
+Spoiler alert (again): Bareilles' heart-on-her-sleeve song won over the label and the radio charts. —Joni Deutsch (WFAE)

 179.